-1. Nonrecourse loans (including recourse loans changed to nonrecourse loans) other than

-- qualified nonrecourse financing (defined on page 1) used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity.
-Only amounts included on line 6 can be entered on line 9. - 2.
-Cash, property, or borrowed amounts protected against loss by a guarantee, stop-loss agreement, or other similar arrangement.
+1. Nonrecourse loans (including recourse loans changed to nonrecourse loans) other than gualified nonrecourse financing (defined on page 1) used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity.
+Only amounts included on line 6 can be entered on line 9.

+2. Cash, property, or borrowed amounts protected against loss by a guarantee, stop-loss agreement, or other similar arrangement.
 Enter this amount only if it was included on line 6.
-Do not include items covered by casualty insurance or insurance against tort liability. - 3.
-Amounts borrowed from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
-This does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
-Enter these amounts only if they were included on line 6 and not included under 1 or 2 above.
-This applies only to activities described in 1 through 5 under At-Risk Activities on page 1.
+Do not include items covered by casualty insurance or insurance against tort liability.

+3. Amounts borrowed from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
+This does not apply to (a) amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation, or (b) amounts borrowed after May 3, 2004, and secured by real property used in the activity of holding real property (other than mineral property) that, if nonrecourse, would be qualified nonrecourse financing.
+Enter these amounts only if they were included on line 6 and not included under (1) or (2) above.
+This applies only to activities described in (1) through (5) under At-Risk Activities on page 1.
 See Pub.
-925 for definitions and more details. - 4.
-Withdrawals and distributions during the tax year-both cash and the adjusted basis of noncash items (less nonrecourse liabilities to which the noncash items are subject)-including assets used in the activity to repay certain debts. - 5.
-Nonrecourse liabilities included on line 6 of property you contributed to the activity.
+925 for definitions and more details.

+4. Withdrawals and distributions during the tax year - both cash and the adjusted basis of noncash items

+(less nonrecourse liabilities to which the noncash items are subject) - including assets used in the activity to repay certain debts.

+5. Nonrecourse liabilities included on line 6 of property you contributed to the activity.